mojtabashokrian/DRL-Navigation-P1/README.md

 It should be noted that in our case where we only have 300 timesteps, we *can* implement this discount factor and we will get similar results.
 But as mentioned at the beginning of this section, these are ideas that are conjectured to generally improve a DQN performance for more complicated tasks.

 It is easy to see (as we also see it in real life examples) that coming up with a shortterm reward based strategy is much easier than a longterm reward based strategy, and this is related to the fact that the Q-value function to be approximated for shorterm lookahead strategies (small values of `gamma`) is much simpler than the other.
 Hence, the DQN can succeed to find shortterm strategies relatively fast but we have to strive to put `gamma` as closest to one as possible to get the best policy.
-DQN sometimes succeeds but mostly doesn't do better if `gamma` is *too* close to 1 or is set exactly at one; training may become harder as it is trying to really look *far* ahead and approximate a more complicated Q-function.
+DQN sometimes succeeds but mostly doesn't do better if `gamma` is *too* close to one or is set exactly at one; training may become harder as it is trying to really look *far* ahead and approximate a more complicated Q-function.
 That is why we see models trained with `gamma` around `0.99` even though the argument applied above still applies: Theoretically, the best strategy is the one coming from `gamma=1`.

 How can we do better on this issue?
 One idea is to use the fact that DQN can do well on smaller than 1 discount factor.
 It may in fact sometimes be better to follow the action provided by a _smaller_ `gamma` like `0.9` than the one provided with `0.99`.
 The reason is that the action provided by `0.99` may not be the actual best action as the DQN may not have accurately estimated its reward.
 But it has a higher probability to have accurately approximated the reward for the action from `gamma=0.9`, as it is coming from a more shortterm reward based optimal strategy and therefore easier to approximate.